 Not Exfoliating Beforehand

-One thing I love to use is exfoliating gloves.
-This is perfect to use if you have sensitive skin and it’s the easiest way to exfoliate and cleanse yourself before shaving.
+I love using exfoliating gloves for this step.
+This is perfect if you have sensitive skin and it’s the easiest way to exfoliate and cleanse yourself before shaving.

 Skipping Your Moisturizer

 One of the last common shaving mistakes you can make is not following up with a moisturizer.
-If you don’t moisturize, your skin is more likely to become irritated and you’re prone to dealing with ingrown hairs.
+If you don’t moisturize, your skin is more likely to become irritated and prone to ingrown hairs.